Travel with Rachel to her vivid imagination

 After her retirement in 2013, she became fully immersed in painting.

-Mostly self-taught her art continues to improve with practice and continued lessons offered by Arteast, sessions by local artists and on-line.
+Mostly self-taught her art continues to improve with practice and continued lessons offered on line by local and international workshops

 Rachel lived in Sudbury, Ontario until 2000 where she moved to French River.